rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - yes, other
 - no

-If you are employed, which category best describes the domain in which *you* work?
+### If you are employed, which category best describes the domain in which *you* work?

-- server networking, desktop application, mobile application, web application, embedded, etc.
+> TODO - server networking, desktop application, mobile application, web application, embedded, etc.

-TODO categories
+> TODO categories
-Todo Simplify the "Are you employed?" question - make yes/no. No need for categories there when we capture categories below.
+> Todo Simplify the "Are you employed?" question - make yes/no. No need for categories there when we capture categories below.

-Do you write or design software in your work?
+### Do you write or design software in your work?

 - yes, primarily as an IC
 - I primarily manage others who do
 - no

-QUERY: What is an IC?
+> QUERY: What is an IC?
+>

-FLOW Only for those who say yes/manage above
+> FLOW Only for those who say yes/manage above

-If you write or design software, or manage others who do so, how long have you done so professionally?
+### If you write or design software, or manage others who do so, how long have you done so professionally?

 - <= 5 years
 - 5 - 10 years